How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Acknowledgment

 \section{Acknowledgment}

-SAA acknowledges the support of the DGAPA postdoctoral fellowship program at ICF-UNAM, Mexico.
-SAA also acknowledges the use of High Performance Computing cluster Pegasus at IUCAA, Pune, India.
-MAZ and GG-A acknowledge the support of the SECIHTI.
-J.A.V. acknowledges support from FOSEC SEP-CONACYT Ciencia B\'asica A1-S-21925, UNAM-DGAPA-PAPIIT IN117723 and Cátedra de Investigación Marcos Moshinsky.
-Special acknowledgments to Ing.
+S.A.A. acknowledges the support of the DGAPA postdoctoral fellowship program at ICF-UNAM, Mexico.
+S.A.A. also acknowledges the use of High Performance Computing cluster Pegasus at IUCAA, Pune, India.
+M.A.Z. and G.G.-A. acknowledge the support of the SECIHTI.
+J.A.V. acknowledges support from FOSEC SEP-CONACYT Ciencia B\'asica A1-S-21925, UNAM-DGAPA-PAPIIT IN117723, IN110325 and Cátedra de Investigación Marcos Moshinsky.
+Special thanks to Ing.
 Francisco Bustos and Lic.
 Reyes García who assisted considerably with the High Performance Computing at the ICF-UNAM.